John Frohling

-John Frohling (1827–1862) was a key figure, along with Charles Kohler, in development of the Northern and Southern California wine industry and was the founder of Anaheim, California, in the mid 19th Century.
+John Frohling (1827–1862) was a Prussian-American flutist who was a key figure, along with Charles Kohler, in development of the Northern and Southern California wine industry and was the founder of Anaheim, California, in the mid 19th Century.
 He was also a member of the Los Angeles, California, Common Council, the governing body of that city.

 Personal

 Frohling was born in 1827 in Prussia.

 He was a professional flutist who was in a San Francisco band "that later became famous as the Germania Society."

 In Anaheim's first wedding, November, 1859, Frohling was married to Amelie Hammes, the daughter of Philips Hammes, "in her parents' not-quite-finished new home."
 He was 31 and she, also born in Prussia, was 22.